 An ITSM professional that understands these five cloud capacity management approaches will be a huge asset to any organization, measured in terms of the business bottom line as well as service quality.

-Forecast Horizon is Shorter
+1. The Capacity Management Forecast Horizon is Shorter

 Buying the full IT stack for on-premises IT service delivery is a long, difficult, complex, and expensive process.
 Want to know how long?

 It takes months, maybe nine-to-twelve months is standard, to design, procure, and deploy any reasonably complex system on-premises.
 Once procured, it has a lifetime of three, five, or seven years.
 Maybe longer.
 This is the long, long, length of the on-premises capacity management horizon.